steven-ari/activelearning_thesis_semseg/README.md

 1. Model: VGG19 as Encoder + U-Net as Classifier:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this thesis, two variant of active learning methods were applied (blue and orange), and both shows improvement in information gain on the same amount of training sample allowed.
+In this thesis, two variant of active learning methods were applied (blue and orange), and both shows improvement in information gain on the same amount of training sample allowed.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src=image_examples/bulk_mini_all.png width="60%">.